My page is still under construction. However, feel free to read a little bit about my backstory.

-I was raised in Upstate New York (Albany), and although I've been doing severe weather photography for approximately 13 years, my academic background and interests are quite varied, and I certainly wasn't a "weather weenie" my entire life.
+I was raised in Upstate New York (Albany), and although I've been doing severe weather photography since the late 1990s, my academic background and interests are quite varied, and I certainly wasn't a "weather weenie" my entire life.
 As a matter of fact, it wasn't until the summer of 1995 when my interest in weather was piqued, a result of having camped through a derecho in the Adirondacks.

 Since we had no warning that the dangerous system was moving through the region, I became fascinated with the power of these forces of nature.
 Upon the completion of my first degree (a BS in Elementary Education and Sociology from Russell Sage College) in 2001 and the start of my teaching career, I later went on to simultaneously teach and pursue a degree in Atmospheric Science, receiving a second BS from the Department of Earth and Atmospheric Science at the State University of New York at Albany (SUNYA) in 2006.